-It’s well past the start of the new year.
-You did your 2016 sales and marketing planning and now you’re generating leads to meet revenue goals, right?
+You did your sales and marketing planning for the year and now you’re generating leads to meet revenue goals, right?
 Or, are you still wondering how to figure out how many sales you need or leads you need in order to achieve your revenue objectives?, Are you generating sufficient leads to enable you to drive the conversions and convert sales?
 If you aren’t sure how to do this, the formula below will help you figure out your lead generation strategy.

 Start by working backwards.
 The key to determining how many leads you need to meet a revenue goal starts by identifying the amount and moving backwards – not vice versa, as you might assume.
 If you start with a number of leads and hope to gain maximum revenue, how will you know whether you’re falling short?
 Instead, start with your revenue goal and work your way up the sales funnel.